top of page

 • properties with strong fundamentals but poor presentation

-👉 You need to look past the presentation and assess the asset properly
+Compared to Sydney, the consistency isn't there.
+This means you need to look past the presentation and assess the asset properly.

 4. Overpaying is easy to do